Makes-Innovation-Hub/code-genie-server/README.md

 - Shaden Hakim

 ## Product Goal
-server for code genie
+server for code genie - to be updated

 ## General Architecture
-server for code genie
+server for code genie - to be updated